 - reproductive performance.

 First calvers take approximately 10 days longer than cows to recover from calving and start cycling again, so it’s common to mate them ahead of the herd at 15 months old.
-Because of this, calving pattern targets vary depending on how far ahead of the main herd they were mated.
+Because

 The other key target for first calvers is the 90% three week submission rate.